 What if, instead of trying to collect data about your employees once a year, and only from a few people, your company collected it all year long, from as many relevant people and interactions as possible?
-Any specific task or outcome can become actionable, specific feedback.
+MeetingPulse can turn any specific task or outcome into data used to provide actionable, specific feedback.
 For example, your company can collect data based on a recently completed project, interactions with customers, and interactions during and after meetings.
 Your managers and employees will receive employee feedback on an as-needed basis.
 As Marr points out,

 Because AI-driven assessment can happen in real-time (with systems monitoring targets, quotas and how these are affected by people’s connections), incentives and praise for good performance can be dished out immediately.
 If targets are not being met or performance standards are slipping, then intervention can take place before the problem grows and becomes unmanageable.

 Basing your performance management on frequently collected data will make your company more responsive.
 The feedback your employees will receive will be more accurate and relevant.
 And most importantly, lots of data collected at different points and from different people will be less prone to bias.
 Your company will be able to develop a more socially conscious and responsible workplace.

 Change is Coming